Deck v. Missouri: Petitioner's argument

 Deck and his attorneys submitted a Writ of Certiorari to the United States Supreme Court to try to get his death sentence thrown out.
 The Writ of Certiorari laid out Deck's arguments as to why the shackling was unconstitutional.
 Deck and his counsel claimed that some of Deck's basic constitutional rights were violated when he was shackled in open court.

-Deck specifically claimed that his rights to due process, prescribed by the 5th and 14th Amendments, were violated.
+Deck specifically claimed that his rights to due process, prescribed by the Fifth and Fourteenth Amendments, were violated.
 Deck's counsel made it clear that there was no reason such as a court disturbance to permit such shackling.
 In Deck's argument to the Supreme Court, it was also argued that Deck's Sixth Amendment rights had been violated on the grounds of the Confrontation Clause.
 Deck's shackling told the jury that Deck was dangerous and was shackled to protect the courtroom, resulting in what his attorneys referred to as prejudice towards Deck, i.e. the jury may have been influenced by these arbitrary details in deciding Deck's sentence, not just the presented facts.
 As a result, his right to confront witnesses as stated in the 6th Amendment (as well as the requirement of an impartial jury) were violated by the shackles.
 Deck's counsel argued that the shackles violated the defendant's rights that "give meaning to the defendant’s right to be present at his trial".
 It was argued that the shackles limited Deck from freely conversing with his counsel, and that they prevented him from taking the stand to defend himself.
 The defense wrote that this would increase the chances of Deck being sentenced to death by the jury which made the shackling unconstitutional.

 Additionally Deck argued that his Eighth Amendment rights had been violated because of the idea of reliable sentencing.
 This also ties into the idea of a biased jury.
 According to justices Souter and Stevens’ concurring opinion in the case of Simmons v.
 South Carolina, the “Eight Amendment requires provision of accurate sentencing information as an indispensable prerequisite to a reasoned determination of whether a defendant shall live or die” (case from 1994).
 Deck's attorneys argued that since the jury considered arbitrary evidence, Deck's right to reliable sentencing had been violated.

 Deck and his attorneys also argued about the burden of proof.
 Deck's counsel believed that the bias created by the shackles put the burden of proof on Deck and not the state.
 The defense argued that the state could not prove that the shackles did no harm.
 Ultimately, the defense felt that the shackling of Deck was not harmless beyond a reasonable doubt, meaning shackling made a difference in the decision that the jury made.
 The defense argued that this alone was a violation against the constitution and due process.